Adults CPD Module - Social Work Practice Education, Assessment and Supervision (Practice Education Stage 2)

 This module can be taken as part of a PGCert, PGDip or as a stand alone module.
 Students who complete this module + the Enabling Learning (Stage 1) module will be able to gain the PGCert in Practice Education.
 See attached document for further information.

-To apply for this module please register your Expression of Interest before the 24th June 2019.
+To apply for this module please request a place before the 30th June 2020.

 Practice Education learning is based on the Practice Educator Professional Standards (PEPS) which are an ‘employer endorsed’ set of standards meaning employers can endorse whether professionals have met the standards.